helenclx/leilukin-site/src/slashes/statements/accessibility.md

 ---
 title: Accessibility
 keyword: accessibility statement
-updated: 2024-12-19T14:13:05+0800
+updated: 2025-02-20T20:42:07+0800
 eleventyNavigation:
     order: 13
 ---

-Even though this website is primarily meant to be my own space of self-expression, I also want every visitor to my website to have the best possible experience of browsing my website.
-Accessibility is also relevant to me as a disabled and neurodivergent person.
+Accessibility is highly relevant to me as a disabled and neurodivergent person.
+Therefore, even though this website is primarily meant to be my own space of self-expression, I also want visitors to my website to have the best possible experience of browsing my website.

 Therefore, I strive to design my website to be accessible, including to fellow disabled and neurodivergent people, by aiming to meet [Web Content Accessibility Guidelines (WCAG) 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/) Level AA standards.